Batch Ingest

 }

 The following are the default settings.
-We would suggest starting with the defaults and then tuning.
+It's recommended to start with the defaults and then tune.

 Setting | Description | Example |